civican/legisinfo/44-1/bills/C-69/bill_text.md

 The portion of subsection 204.91(2) of the French version of the Act before paragraph (b) is replaced by the following:

-**(2)** Le ministre peut renoncer à tout ou partie de l'impôt dont le souscripteur d'un régime enregistré d'épargne-études serait redevable pour un mois selon le paragraphe (1), si ce n'était le présent paragraphe, **ou l'annuler en tout ou en partie**, dans le cas où il est juste et équitable de le faire compte tenu des circonstances, y compris :
+**(2)** Le ministre peut renoncer à tout ou partie de l'impôt dont le souscripteur d'un régime enregistré d'épargne-études serait redevable pour un mois selon le paragraphe (1), si ce n'était le présent paragraphe, ou l'annuler en tout ou en partie, dans le cas où il est juste et équitable de le faire compte tenu des circonstances, y compris :

-  le fait que l'impôt fasse suite à une erreur **raisonnable**;
+  le fait que l'impôt fasse suite à une erreur raisonnable;

 ### Section 64

 Subsection 205(3) of the French version of the Act is replaced by the following:

-**(3)** Le ministre peut renoncer à la totalité ou à une partie de l'impôt dont un particulier serait, compte non tenu du présent paragraphe, redevable pour un mois selon le paragraphe (2), **ou l'annuler en tout ou en partie**, si celui-ci établit à la satisfaction du ministre que l'excédent cumulatif qui est frappé de l'impôt fait suite à une erreur raisonnable et que **des** mesures **adéquates sont prises** pour éliminer l'excédent.
+**(3)** Le ministre peut renoncer à la totalité ou à une partie de l'impôt dont un particulier serait, compte non tenu du présent paragraphe, redevable pour un mois selon le paragraphe (2), ou l'annuler en tout ou en partie, si celui-ci établit à la satisfaction du ministre que l'excédent cumulatif qui est frappé de l'impôt fait suite à une erreur raisonnable et que des mesures adéquates sont prises pour éliminer l'excédent.

 ### Section 65

   **(1)** Subsection 207.01(10) of the Act is amended by striking out "and" after paragraph (c) and by replacing paragraph (d) with the following:

-    the transferor and the recipient — **or, if the property is transferred as a consequence of the death of the transferor, the transferor's legal representative and the recipient** — jointly elect in prescribed form that subsection (11) apply in respect of the property and the election is filed with the Minister on or before the day that is 90 days after the end of the
+    the transferor and the recipient — or, if the property is transferred as a consequence of the death of the transferor, the transferor's legal representative and the recipient — jointly elect in prescribed form that subsection (11) apply in respect of the property and the election is filed with the Minister on or before the day that is 90 days after the end of the

     recipient's taxation year that includes the transfer time, if the property is transferred as a consequence of the death of the transferor, or

-    transferor's taxation year that includes the transfer time, **in any other case**; and
+    transferor's taxation year that includes the transfer time, in any other case; and

-    an amount (in subsection (11) referred to as the "designated amount") **is designated on the prescribed form described in paragraph (d)** in respect of the property that
+    an amount (in subsection (11) referred to as the "designated amount") is designated on the prescribed form described in paragraph (d) in respect of the property that

     is not less than the adjusted cost base to the transferor trust of the property immediately before the transfer time, and

-    does not exceed the greater of the amount determined under **subparagraph (i)** and the fair market value of the property at the transfer time.
+    does not exceed the greater of the amount determined under subparagraph (i) and the fair market value of the property at the transfer time.

   **(2)** Subsection (1) is deemed to have come into force on January 1, 2020.